The Intersection of Child Support and Disability: Legal and Financial Considerations

 Disability benefits, such as SSDI, can be garnished for child support payments in some cases.
 However, the rules regarding garnishment vary by jurisdiction, and certain benefits, such as SSI, may be protected from garnishment.
 It’s important to consult with a legal expert to understand the specific regulations governing garnishment of disability benefits for child support.

-See also Becoming a Foster Parent or Adopting a Child in North Carolina
+See also Temporary Custody in North Carolina

 3. What if a parent becomes disabled after a child support order is established?